I’m not sure what classes to sign my dancer up for, how can I figure this out?

 What does my child need to wear to dance class?

 Proper dance attire is required in order to participate in class.
 This is both for comfort and safety reasons.
-Please note that starting Fall 2016, canvas ballet slippers are required for all dancers age 11+ and leather performance slippers will be required for all recitals.

 Should my son take dance?

 Yes, dance is for all children!
 Our boys learn have just as much fun, and take the opportunity to learn coordination, rhythm, class structure and an appreciation for the arts.
 Dance will help build a strong and healthy body that will also aid in any athletic program.

 Performances are generally held at a local performance venue.
 In early December, we present our unique interpretation of the "Nutcracker".
 In early spring, we feature the performance “Our World is Dancing” for the members of Dance Jam, Ballet Repertory, Ballet Variations, Irish Step dancers, Latin dancers and the Terrific Tappers.

 Our annual “Spring Dance Recital” is held in late May/early June.

 Yes - but please keep reading!
 Class lessons are best for your child as he/she will learn to grow and learn in a team/group atmosphere.
 Positive learning and work habits are formed through observation, cooperation, active participation and teamwork that we encourage in all our classes.

 Should your dancer miss any classes and require some “catch-up” time, private lessons are available.
 Private sessions are most commonly used to learn recital choreography for select dancers.

 Adult private lessons are also available.
 Please contact the studio office directly to schedule private lessons.